 If you’re charging your cell phone it will charger faster if you turn it off.
 When you’re cranking you won’t be able to use your phone too efficiently anyway so just turn it off or put in in power save or airplane mode.

-Also, keeping the radio on low volume of the lights on low will increase the battery life
+Also, keeping the radio on low volume and the lights on low will increase the battery life.

 That does it for this review.
 If you have tried any of these products feel free to share your experience.
+Reviewing every option available is impossible because there are so many!
 If you know of a good product you think should be added to this list please let me know.